 We experience texture by touching and feeling the degree of roughness or smoothness on an item.
 Therefore, a designer can either choose between using real or actual texture and the visual or implied texture.
 The real texture is different from other design elements since you can feel the texture with your hands as it appears on the designed items.
 Designers apply visual texture by creating a design to look like something it is not by using rich, layered graphics, computers, and software.

 Visual textures just made it easy to achieve the intended effect that you need on your graphics without much effort.
 You just need to create a proper balance of texture either on the background or as an overlay and voila.
-The designer invents the feel that they want on their designs using layers of texts and shaped and then makes it appear like real.
-They may also use a combination of photography, fine art and design software to come up with visually appealing textures.
+The designer invents the feel that they want on their designs using layers of texts and shapes and then makes it appear real.
+They may also use a combination of photography, fine art, and design software to come up with visually appealing textures.

 Both actual and visual textures are important in the designing industry.
 Sometimes it may be impossible to use a real texture on design, but you have an alternative of evoking your desired feel using visual texture.
 Texture may only be a visual thing, but it can give life to what would otherwise be a poor quality design.
 We understand the effect of texture on graphic designs at Graphics Zoo.
 We have an extensive collection of textures, which we will always use to add a visual appeal to your designs.
 Call us for any graphic design needs!